Ajeetlodhi151/project01/README.md

 ## How to Run
 1. Download or clone the repository.
-2. Place your photo as `assets/profile.jpg`.
-3. Open `index.html` in a web browser.
+2. Open `index.html` in a web browser.

 ## Technologies Used
 ✔ HTML5